 How We Prepare for Emergencies

 Our schools have emergency supplies, including a supply of food and water, as well as first aid supplies, rescue equipment, and other basic necessities.
 These supplies are inspected regularly and used during drills.
 Most schools also have additional emergency supplies located in each classroom.

 Our schools conduct a number of regular emergency drills.
 Every school conducts a number of fire drills.
-In addition, schools conduct at least one tornado and lockdown drill to practice procedures.
-The District has an emergency plan that outlines responses for all kinds of hazards and emergency situations.
+In addition, schools conduct at least one tornado and one law enforcement (lockdown) drill to practice procedures.